-- 1. Write and speak in Spanish for a variety of purposes and audiences at an advanced level. - 2.
-Listen actively in Spanish and respond at an advanced level. - 3.
-Discuss diverse societies and cultures.
+Write and speak in Spanish for a variety of purposes and audiences at an advanced level.

+Listen actively in Spanish and respond at an advanced level.

 SPAN 112: Advanced Spanish Conversation III

 A continuation from SPAN 111.
 Continue your knowledge of the Spanish language at an advanced level.
 Class is conducted completely in Spanish.
 SPAN 111, equivalent or instructor permission recommended.
 This class may include students from multiple sections.
 (Elective)